 - Aerospace Internships & Industry Mentors for community college students

-- NASA-JSC NCAS Aerospace Scholars Program (high school and community college students)
+- NASA-JSC NCAS Aerospace Scholars Program (Community college students)

 Educator Professional Development and Parent Workshops

 Because students' career decisions are shaped both inside and outside the formal classroom, Aerospace Education and Workforce sees both formal and informal educators as critical partners in filling the STEM pipeline.
 Programs have been developed for both teachers and parents to assist students of all ages.
 These trainings provide cutting edge methods and technologies for teaching these STEM subjects and providing valuable field experiences.
 These workshops utilize technology, including online-learning and podcasts to assist educators across a wider geographical area.

 Independent School Districts within the San Jacinto College district include: Deer Park, LaPorte, Pasadena, Galena Park, Channelview, and Sheldon.
 Early Colleges in partnership with San Jacinto College include: Pasadena Early College, Sheldon Early College, and Clear Horizons Early College.